premy1992/Sudoku/Data_set/README.md

-For testing the working of the algorithm, sudoku problems from the following links were used :
+For testing the working of the algorithm,following data set are used :

 1. [50 sudoku puzzles, easy to hard, all having unique solutions](https://projecteuler.net/project/resources/p096_sudoku.txt)